 b).
 Is speaking out for just causes and doing things right important to you at work?
 Do you cut corners to get work accomplished?

 c).
-Is there a secret relationship developing in your life at work (emotional affair, flirtatious relationshp, etc.) Does your wife know about the “opposite sex” relationships in your workplace?
+Is there a secret relationship developing in your life at work, like a flirtatious relationship?
+Does your wife know about the “opposite sex” relationships in your workplace?

 4. Public Persona